 Simply stated, BSL supporters reference various statistics involving dog attacks that resulted in injuries or even fatalities as a reason to ban or regulate particular breeds.
 There are numerous studies that appear to prove that certain dog breeds are more likely to attack.

-One of the more commonly cited studies was conducted by the CDC (view the PDF of this study).
+One of the more commonly cited studies was conducted by the CDC.
 By banning or regulating the breeds that top the dog bite statistics, it is believed that dog attacks will decrease.

 In general, BSL opponents believe that targeting particular dog breeds is not the solution, but that the focus should be placed upon prosecuting irresponsible owners and monitoring or destroying individually dangerous dogs.